-Being able to perfectly and correctly answer interview questions can be challenging for job seekers, especially first time job seekers who have little or no experience in job hunting.
-As important as it is to apply for a job and get called up for interview, acing the interview by giving the right answers to questions asked is much more important.
+Being able to perfectly and correctly answer interview questions can be challenging for job seekers, especially first-time job seekers who have little or no experience in job hunting.
+As important as it is to apply for a job and get called up for an interview, acing the interview by giving the right answers to questions asked is much more important.

 This article will help provide steps and answers to how to give the perfect reply to the question, what are your strengths?
 Even when this question is not asked, you must be able to answer it in order to land the job.
 After all, from the employer’s perspective, the main point of a job interview is to understand what you could do for the organization and why she should hire you instead of someone else.

 You must be prepared to talk about your strengths.
 Many candidates don’t do it well, so there is an opportunity for you to stand out from the crowd if you can speak about your strengths in an authentic and compelling way.

 WHY IS THE QUESTION ASKED?

 To be able to give the right answer to any question even beyond interview, you must be able to determine why the person has asked the question, this will put you at a better perspective to answer the question.

 It is the interviewer’s job to find someone who will perform excellently in the position and get along with the team.
 Therefore, by asking the question, the interviewer wants to know if:

 - Your strengths align with the company’s needs